SyncopatedLinux/iso/README.md

 - `pacman.conf` is used while building and has entries for the `archlabs` and `archlabs-testing` repos.

 - `airootfs` is the live boot file system.
 This is where to add anything that you want included on the ISO.

 Remember, **everything must be done as root**, if you add something, do it with `su`, `sudo`, or `doas`.
 Once added update `profiledef.sh` if special permissions are needed *(executable, read-only, etc.)*
-Also note that the files included in the iso will **not** be added to installed systems, this must be done
-in the archlabs installer.
+Also note that the files included in the iso will **not** be added to installed systems, this must be done in the archlabs installer.

-When finished, run the `build` script in the main directory.